Axioms for Automated Market Makers: A Mathematical Framework in FinTech and Decentralized Finance: Examples of AMMs

 Herein we summarize a number of AMMs that exist in practice.
 The details for all of these AMMs are provided within Appendix~\ref{sec:current-amm}.
 We, also, refer the reader to Table~\ref{table:amm} which summarizes the findings about all example AMMs considered within this work.

-Fundamentally, most current AMMs are built based on two structures: \begin{itemize} \item \emph{Uniswap V2}: As presented in Appendix~\ref{sec:uniswapv2}, Uniswap V2 is the AMM with logarithmic utility function, i.e., $u(x,y) = \log(x) + \log(y)$.
+Fundamentally, most current AMMs are built based on two structures: \begin{itemize} \item \emph{Uniswap V2}: As presented in the running example throughout Section \ref{sec:amm} (beginning with Example \ref{ex:uniswap}) and Appendix~\ref{sec:uniswapv2}, Uniswap V2 is the AMM with logarithmic utility function, i.e., $u(x,y) = \log(x) + \log(y)$.
 Notably, this simple structure satisfies all axioms presented within this work.
-However, Uniswap V2 is often criticized as it is subject to high price slippage as it tends to save a lot of liquidity solely for the tail of the price distribution (so as to guarantee infinite liquidity). \item \emph{mStable}: As presented in Appendix~\ref{sec:mstable}, mStable is an AMM that has no price slippage at all, i.e., $u(x,y) = \log(x+y)$.
-In order to guarantee the constant price of mStable, this AMM fails to satisfy~\ref{normalized} and~\ref{inada}. \end{itemize} By combining the notions of these AMMs in different ways, a liquidity provider is able to concentrate liquidity, i.e., control the price slippage from trades. \emph{StableSwap} ($u(x,y) = \log(C(x+y) + xy)$ for parameter $C > 0$; see Appendix~\ref{sec:stableswap}) considers a linear combination of Uniswap V2 and mStable \emph{within} the logarithm.
-By doing so, there is less price impact than Uniswap V2 but at the expense of infinite liquidity and positive homogeneity (i.e.,~\ref{normalized} and~\ref{scale} are not satisfied). \emph{Curve} is an extension of StableSwap that satisfies~\ref{normalized} and~\ref{scale} but is only implicitly defined ($u(x,y) = \log(D(x,y))$ for $D(x,y)^3 + 4(C-1)xyD(x,y) - 4C(x+y)xy = 0$ with parameter $C \geq 1$; see Appendix~\ref{sec:curve}).
+However, Uniswap V2 is often criticized as it is subject to high price impacts as it tends to save a lot of liquidity solely for the tail of the price distribution (so as to guarantee infinite liquidity). \item \emph{mStable}: As presented in Appendix~\ref{sec:mstable}, mStable is an AMM that has no price impacts at all, i.e., $u(x,y) = \log(x+y)$.
+In order to guarantee the constant price of mStable, this AMM fails to satisfy~\ref{normalized} and~\ref{inada}. \end{itemize} By combining the notions of these AMMs in different ways, a liquidity provider is able to concentrate liquidity, i.e., lower the price impacts from trades, when the pool is ``balanced'' (i.e., when the asset pools are of comparable size). \emph{StableSwap} ($u(x,y) = \log(C(x+y) + xy)$ for parameter $C > 0$; see Appendix~\ref{sec:stableswap}) considers a linear combination of Uniswap V2 and mStable \emph{within} the logarithm.
+By doing so, there is less price impact than Uniswap V2 but at the expense of infinite liquidity and positive homogeneity (i.e.,~\ref{normalized},~\ref{scale} and~\ref{inada} are not satisfied).
+Such a construction is especially valuable when pairing stablecoins (i.e., assets which are constructed so as to keep a stable price against a reference instrument). \emph{Curve} is an extension of StableSwap that satisfies~\ref{normalized} and~\ref{scale} at the expense of \eqref{eq:P-cond-quad}, \eqref{eq:P-cond-quad-X} and is only implicitly defined ($u(x,y) = \log(D(x,y))$ for $D(x,y)^3 + 4(C-1)xyD(x,y) - 4C(x+y)xy = 0$ with parameter $C \geq 1$; see Appendix~\ref{sec:curve}).
 To maintain the infinite liquidity and concentrate liquidity around a price of 1, the price impacts in the tails (i.e., when one of the pools is nearly exhausted) become exceedingly high.
 Within Appendix~\ref{sec:l.stableswap}, we introduce a new AMM structure, as the linear combination of UniSwap V2 and mStable, which we call \emph{L.StableSwap} ($u(x,y) = C\log(x+y) + \log(x) + \log(y)$ for parameter $C > 0$).
-As with Uniswap V2 and Curve, all axioms are satisfied for this new construction and it is subject to low price slippage near pool balance ($a \approx b$ for reserves $a,b > 0$).
+As with Uniswap V2 and Curve, all fundamental axioms are satisfied for this new construction and it is subject to low price impacts near pool balance ($a \approx b$ for reserves $a,b > 0$).
+However, in contrast to Uniswap V2 (but similar to Curve), \eqref{eq:P-cond-quad} and \eqref{eq:P-cond-quad-X} are not satisfied for this construction as it does not exhibit price stability in the edges of its reserves.
 Notably, in contrast to Curve, L.StableSwap is constructed with a simple analytical utility function.
+Both Curve and L.StableSwap, due to their low price impacts\footnote{Verified empirically for Curve.}, are able to provide additional liquidity near the theoretical constant price for stablecoin pairs, but still capable of providing some limited liquidity in the tails of the price distribution.
+Due to the uniform distribution of liquidity in Uniswap V2, that AMM can serve well for asset pairs with high volatility whereas these more stable AMMs are more appropriate for pairs with low volatility.